jeongeun980906/Lerobot-MujoCo-Custom-Policy-Tutorial/README.md

 ### 4.eval.ipynb

-This file contains evaluation of the trained models.
+This file contains an evaluation of the trained models.

 <img src="./media/baseline.gif" width="480" height="360" controls></img>